 VERY SHORT ANSWER TYPE QUESTIONS [1 Mark]

 Q.1.
 Why was the North Atlantic Treaty Organisation also called Western Alliance?

 Ans.
 The North Atlantic Treaty Organisation was an association of twelve states.
 All these states belonged to western Europe.
 Therefore, this association was also called Western Alliance.

 Q.2.
-Name the two superpowers responsible for Cold War.
+Name the two superpowers responsible for the Cold War.
 When did the world become unipolar?

 Ans.
-The US and USSR were responsible for Cold War.
-The world became unipolar in 1991 after disintegration of USSR.
+The US and USSR were responsible for the Cold War.
+The world became unipolar in 1991 after the disintegration of USSR.